Mambolelo/markdown-practice/README.md

             <title>Some HTML Code</title>
         </head>

- A good markdown link can be found at [Markdown Guide](https://markdownguide.org) website.
+  A good markdown guide can be found at [Markdown Guide](https://markdownguide.org) website.

+ A good markdown guide can be found at [Markdown Guide](https://markdownguide.org " A good website for markdown reference") website.